bananas1991/Capstone_electricity/README.md

 ![WEST](https://user-images.githubusercontent.com/77463436/152409044-3e923d8d-3393-4f5e-8450-94e80a4ff67a.png)

  ## 5. Machine learning - Multiple linear regression
- In out model we used different areas in USA to predict, electricity net value in CANADA.
+ In our model we used different areas in USA to predict, electricity net value in CANADA.
  The best model with biggest is accuracy is the linear model that uses electricity net value from NorthEast area of USA, for a feature.
  ![South Predict](https://user-images.githubusercontent.com/77463436/152409417-f9fc8834-1dce-49e5-ab63-63a28b1aa908.png)
 ![MIDDLE PREDICT](https://user-images.githubusercontent.com/77463436/152409454-5c732a22-f3ec-4bbb-a0c9-78c5daa1bb8c.png)